First aid: Sunburn

 Signs and symptoms of sunburn usually appear within a few hours of exposure, bringing pain, redness, swelling and occasional blistering.
 Because exposure often affects a large area of your skin, sunburn can cause headache, fever and fatigue.

-Don't use petroleum jelly, butter or other home remedies on your sunburn.
+Don't use petroleum jelly, butter, egg whites or other home remedies on your sunburn.
 They can prevent or delay healing.

 If your sunburn begins to blister or if you experience immediate complications, such as rash, itching or fever, see your doctor.